Nebraska receivers coach gets 30 days in jail for 3rd DUI

 LINCOLN, Neb.
 (AP) -- Nebraska receivers coach Keith Williams was sentenced Wednesday to 30 days in jail, three years' probation and fined $1,000 after pleading no contest to third-offense drunken driving.

-Williams is to report to jail on March 3, but a Lancaster County judge said Williams could apply for house arrest.
+Williams is to report to jail March 3, but a Lancaster County judge said Williams could apply for house arrest.
 Prosecutors requested that Williams go to jail because he never did time for previous DUI convictions.
 Williams' driver's license also has been revoked for five years, but he can apply for an ignition interlock after 45 days.

 Williams was in his Chevrolet Camaro when he rear-ended an Uber driver's vehicle about 1:50 a.m. on Aug.
 14 in downtown Lincoln.
 Williams' blood-alcohol was measured at 0.15 percent, nearly double the legal limit.